 Central Kentucky Community Theatre was started in 2006 to provide opportunities to the citizens and youth of Springfield and surrounding counties to experience and participate in live theatrical arts.
-After 10 years of producing shows and educating students Central Kentucky Community Theatre has entered into a unique partnership with the City of Springfield in an effort to to expand it's outreach and raise the quality of it's productions and education initiatives.
+After 10 years of producing shows and educating students, Central Kentucky Community Theatre has entered into a unique partnership with the City of Springfield in an effort to expand its outreach and raise the quality of its productions and education initiatives.

-CKCT is located in Springfield, KY and performs at the historic Springfield Opera House original built in 1900.
+CKCT is located in Springfield, KY, and performs at the historic Springfield Opera House originally built in 1900.
 Springfield is the center of The Bluegrass State and is conveniently located an hour's drive from Lexington and Louisville.
 CKCT provides a variety of types of shows from straight plays to musicals, with opportunities for all skill levels and ages.
 CKCT also boasts student led showcases created by the k-12 students enrolled in our STARS education programs.

 In addition CKCT is now partnered with Mid Kentucky Arts, which produces evenings of chorus concerts featuring talented performers from across Central and Northern Kentucky.